Citations Affected: IC 27-1; IC 27-4; IC 27-9; IC 28-1; IC 28-5; IC 28-6.1.

 producer or insurer that is connected with the depository institution or affiliate.)

 Your Conference Committee appointed to confer with a like committee from the Senate upon Engrossed Senate Amendments to Engrossed House Bill No. 1191 respectfully reports that said two committees have conferred and agreed as follows to wit:

-the House now concur in all Senate amendments to the bill and that the bill
+that the House now concur in all Senate amendments to the bill and that

 amount not less than zero and shall be equal to the corresponding gross